 UCL as a whole has performed outstandingly, and on the key measure of research power tops the table ahead of Oxford, Cambridge, King's College London and Imperial.
 The IOE's performance within UCL is strong: our average score at 3.21 matches UCL's of 3.22.

 The IOE conducts around a quarter of the educational research carried out in UK Universities.
 We are also the second highest recipient of social science research funding among UK higher education institutions.

-There were 276 research projects in progress during 2008-09 and 103 new research contracts started.
-Research at the IOE is funded by a diverse range of organisations including research councils, charities, government departments and international agencies.
-The IOE's income from research projects was £21.8 million in 2008-09 making the Institute one of the largest centres of social science research in the UK.
+Our research is funded by a diverse range of organisations including research councils, charities, government departments and international agencies.
+The IOE's income from research projects was £12.2 million in 2013-14, reflecting a high level of success in a competitive funding environment.